 - Try not to move too quickly, and consider using a supportive cane or device when needed.

 - When you’re walking, try to make sure your heel hits the floor first.
-Work on rolling through your feet as move forward.
+Work on rolling through your feet as you move forward.

 - If you find yourself shuffling, stop and adjust your posture.